ajpinedam/maui-wiki/Migrating-from-Xamarin.Forms-(Preview).md

     | `using Xamarin.Forms.Xaml` | `using Microsoft.Maui.Controls.Xaml` |
     | `using Xamarin.Essentials` | `using Microsoft.Maui.Essentials` |

-- new spacing defaults for layouts can be found here: https://github.com/dotnet/maui/issues/4594
+- New spacing defaults for layouts can be found here: https://github.com/dotnet/maui/issues/4594

 - Known API changes, check the Migrating documents per perview version on the right side navigation of this Wiki.
 Few common ones you will see while migrating:
    - Color and Shapes are in Microsoft.Maui.Graphics